 Generally, it is used when a person is not too comfortable in his or her argument or wants to leave the conservation open for others to comment on.

-In my classes at the university, I hear it a lot when a student has tried to make a statement but aren’t sure they got it right.
+In my classes at the university, I hear it a lot when a student has tried to make a statement but isn’t sure they got it right.
 Then they add a qué sé yo to sort of soften up their discourse.
-Equally some of the teachers use it to make an opening for more debate.
+Equally, some of the teachers use it to make an opening for more debate.

 #3 Qué buena onda